DimitriosKaratis/Blockus-Game-Development/README.md

-# Blockus-Game-Development
+# Blokus-Game-Development
-Implementing the game "Blockus" in C++.
+Implementing the game "Blokus" in C++.